coinbase/salus/docs/configuration.md

 #   - when `report` is not included in params, the salus report will be located in the body of the request sent
 # The available formats are `json`, `yaml`, `txt` and `sarif`.
 # `verbose` is an optional key and defaults to false.
+#
+# Each report hash can add post paramaters using the `post` key ,
+# - Salus reports can be sent as a report paramater by specifying the paramater name in `salus_report_param_name`
+# - additional post paramaters can be specified through the `additional_params` field
 reports:
   - uri: file://tests/salus-report.txt
     format: txt